 At its inception, your family office will have carefully crafted protocols around taxes, estate planning, investment management, accounting, risk management, technology, auditing and philanthropy.
 Changes in the family dynamics, regulations, asset value and more require a continuous reevaluation of the protocols and procedures around meeting the family’s needs.

 This section will walk you through the basic topics that should be reviewed and addressed to ensure your organization continues to serve its mission.

-We have provided the FOA Best Practices Checklist for our member families.
+We have provided the Family Office Association Best Practices Checklist for our member families.
 The checklist can be used by a family office of any size to evaluate its current effectiveness and efficiency.

 While the solutions for your family office will vary based on your individual needs, this checklist will provide a guide for observing and reevaluating the critical components of your family office.

 There is value in having a checklist of the important tasks/considerations that should be done regularly.
 There will always be a need, especially in large or complicated family offices, to consult with experts and specialists.
 This document, however, provides the rubric for understanding what to look for and which questions are worth asking.